Hector5280g/TotalRecal/README.md

 ## Q + A
 1. How do we assign a value to a variable?
+//- by let or const variables no var
 2. How do we change the value of a variable?
+//-You equal the variable to something.
 3. How do we assign an existing variable to a new variable?
+//- var = var,
 4. Remind me, what are declare, assign, and define?
+// to specify a variable
 ### Research

 5. What is pseudocoding and why should you do it?
+/ to apply define instruction for a human understanding. better to understand your code.
 6. What percentage of time should be spent thinking about how you're going to solve a problem vs actually typing in code to solve it?
+/- 30% thinking, 70% coding.
 ## Strings

 **For all other questions that involve writing code, you can solve them via the app.js folder under it's respectice section**